env0/terraform-provider-env0/docs/resources/template.md

 ### Optional

+- `ansible_version` (String) the ansible version to use (required when the template type is 'ansible').
+Supported versions are 3.0.0 and above
 - `bitbucket_client_key` (String) the bitbucket client key used for integration
 - `description` (String) description for the template
 - `file_name` (String) the cloudformation file name.
 Required if the template type is cloudformation